spookyGh0st/beatwalls/README.md

 ## Installation

+- have java installed

 - Download the binary from the [latest release](https://github.com/spookyGh0st/beatwalls/releases) tab

-- This program works with bookmarks, which are currently only supported by Mediocre Mapper or json editing.
-So you need that.

 ## Introduction